0xNineteen/blog.md/contents/sol-blocks/index.md

 This stage is responsible for building new blocks from the txs received from the previous stage.

+*note:* the `bank`/`Bank` struct is used to represent accounts and metadata per slot so the *bank*ing stage is responsible for building a valid bank

 We wont go in-depth on the code for this bc it should be a post on its own but there are three main stages:
   - executing txs to get a new state: `bank.load_and_execute_transactions`
-  - sending txs to the proof-of-history (PoH) generator: `transaction_recorder.record_transactions`:
+  - sending txs to the proof-of-history (PoH) generator: `transaction_recorder.record_transactions`
   - and recording other info related to the block (storing the updated accounts, caching current stakers, collecting validator fees, etc.): `bank.commit_transactions`

 The first and third are fairly straightforward at a high level, the second one is where things get interesting

-*note:* the `bank`/`Bank` struct is used to represent accounts and metadata per slot

 ### proof-of-history and the `Entry` struct

-The receiver from the previous stage's `transaction_recorder. record_transactions` receives a batch of txs and aims to produce a PoH hashchain.
+The receiver from the previous stage's `transaction_recorder.record_transactions` receives a batch of txs and aims to produce a PoH hashchain.

 PoH, at a high-level, is an infinite hash loop which hashes itself over and over.
 And since hash functions are one-way functions, the hash loop is a proof that some time has passed.
+This passage of time acts as a consistent clock, which in turn runs the leader schedule.

 The loop produces hash entries which are either 1) a loop of empty hashes or 2) a loop with tx hashes mixed into it.
 The key structure representing this is the `Entry` struct: